openqasm/openqasm.vim/README.md

 ## License

-openqasm.vim is licensed under the Apache 2.0 open-source license, along with the rest of the OpenQASM source.
+`openqasm.vim` is licensed under the Apache 2.0 open-source license.
-See the `LICENSE` file in the root of this repository for more information.
+See the [`LICENSE` file in the root of this repository](LICENSE) for more information.